Overview

 7. Check the boxes against the items to be selected; if the None option is selected then any other selections have no effect.
 This is a workaround to bug in WebCT (see the known issues page for details).

-9. When this option is set the designer role is only sent when the proxy tool is accessed from the Build tab (via the Preview option on the Action links menu) with the Instructor and Teaching Assistant roles only being sent when accessing from the Teach tab.
-When this option is not set all the user's roles within the Section will be passed to the tool producer; this may be both Section Designer and Section Instructor whether the proxy tool is accessed from either the Build or Teach tab.
+11. When this option is set the designer role is only sent when the proxy tool is accessed from the Build tab (via the Preview option on the Action links menu) with the Instructor and Teaching Assistant roles only being sent when accessing from the Teach tab.
+When this option is not set all the user's roles within the Section will be passed to the tool provider; this may be both Section Designer and Section Instructor whether the proxy tool is accessed from either the Build or Teach tab.

-10. A file containing the text to display on a splash page can be specified by entering its path within Class Files area of the Section; for example, a value of /lti/tool.htm refers to a file named tool.htm in a Class Files folder named lti.
+12. A file containing the text to display on a splash page can be specified by entering its path within Class Files area of the Section; for example, a value of /lti/tool.htm refers to a file named tool.htm in a Class Files folder named lti.
 It is also possible to refer to a shared file in the System Files area by entering its content ID number (or a pseudonym of the system file may be entered, see below).
 Alternatively the text may be retrieved from a website by entering the URL.
 The splash page file may merely contain text or be an HTML page in which case the content between the <body> and </body> tags is used.

 A properties file may be used to record server/institution level shared secrets and/or pseudonyms for system files.
 The properties file should be located in the same directory as the basiclti jar file and have the same name but with an extension of .properties.